dpeschka/thinfilm-freeboundary/README.md

 ## Some simple experiments with the algorithm

+Each experiment here assumes that you start with the other parameters in the main file *thinfilm.m* being as stated above. **Note:** If one experiences problems with stability, then this is usually due to an (expected) restriction in the time-step size.
+Solution: Increase nt or decrease T!

 1. Change the number of vertices to
   * a small number, e.g. 10
   * a big number, e.g. 1000.
 This requires increasing the number of time steps as well